grygy/pv217-microservices-materials/review04/README.md

 Uni<String> chainedUni = Uni.createFrom().item(123) // Creates an async uni that emits a single item
         .onItem() // Reacts to the item
-        .transformToUni(id -> fetchNameById(id)); // Transforms the item to another item
+        .transformToUni(number -> Uni.createFrom().item(number * 10)); // Transforms the item to another item
 ```

-## Persistence with Panache

-Panache is ORM (Object Relational Mapping) layer for Quarkus.
-It is based on Hibernate ORM and Hibernate Reactive.

-For both PanacheEntity and PanacheRepository, you can see examples bellow.

-### What is ORM?
+## What is Object Relational Mapping (ORM)?

 ORM is a technique that lets you query and manipulate data in a database using an object-oriented paradigm.
 Thus, instead of writing SQL queries, you can write Java code to perform the same operations.

 It introduces abstraction between the database and the application.
 You can change more easily the database without changing the application code.

+### Persistence with Panache

+Panache is ORM layer for Quarkus.
+It is based on Hibernate ORM and Hibernate Reactive.

+For both PanacheEntity and PanacheRepository, you can see examples bellow.

+## Active record vs repository

+Both active record and repository are patterns for accessing data in a database.

+### Active record

+The Active record pattern is an approach where the data access logic is part of the entity itself.
+Each entity (or record) is responsible for its own persistence and encapsulates both the data and the behavior that operates on the data.

+Pros:
+- It's easy to set up for simple operations
+- Less boilerplate

+Cons:
+- Logic not separated from data
+- Tight coupling between schema and code

-### PanacheEntity
+#### PanacheEntity

 PanacheEntity is a base class for entities.
 It provides basic operations for entities such as persist, delete, find, etc. It's used for active record pattern.

-#### What gives you PanacheEntity?
+##### What gives you PanacheEntity?

 Attributes:
 - `id` - Automatically adds the primary key of the entity.